cris971107/Book-Market-Analysis-SQL-Insights-for-Startups/README.md

 # A/B Test Analysis
-Analyzed the performance of a new recommendation engine through an A/B test to determine if it significantly improved user conversion across the sales funnel.
+This project analyzes a comprehensive database of books, authors, publishers, and user reviews.
+The goal is to extract key market insights to help a startup develop a unique value proposition for a new book-related application.

 ---

 ## ⚙️ Project Type Flags

-- [x] Exploratory Data Analysis (EDA)
+- [ ] Exploratory Data Analysis (EDA)
 - [x] SQL Analysis / Querying
-- [x] Dashboard / Data Visualization
+- [ ] Dashboard / Data Visualization
 - [ ] Data Pipeline / ETL
 - [ ] Predictive Modelling / Machine Learning
-- [ ] Data Cleaning / Wrangling
+- [x] Data Cleaning / Wrangling
 - [ ] End-to-End (multiple of the above)
 - [ ] Other: ___________